Kandy-IO/kandy-cpaas-nodered-sdk/tutorials/GetStarted.md

 Or install it via the `Manage Palette` in the Node-RED dashboard by searching for `@kandy-io/node-red-contrib-cpaas-sdk`

 ## Configuration
-Each node must have `CPaaS Credentials` before using it which are the configuration credentials for the project.
-The credentials are `Client ID`, `Client secret` and `Base URL`.
+Each node must have `CPaaS Credentials` before using it which can be either be a project's or account's credentials.
+The `Authentication type` in `CPaaS Credentials` form dictates as to which authentication method is to be used (project or account).
+Once the required method is selected, some extra fields may appear according to requirement.
 Once a credential node is created it can be reused in other nodes.

 Before starting, you need to learn following information from your CPaaS account, specifically from Developer Portal.

-Log into your Developer Portal account and the configuration information required to be authenticated should be under:
+Log into your Developer Portal account.
+If you want to authenticate using CPaaS user credentials, the configuration information required should be under:
++ Home -> Personal Profile (top right corner) -> Details
+> + `Account client ID` should be mapped to `client ID`
+> + `Email` should be mapped to `Email`
+> + Your account password should be mapped to `Password`

+Alternatively if you want to use your project's credentials, the configuration information required should be under:

 + `Projects` -> `{your project}` -> `Project info`/`Project secret`
 > + `Private Project key` should be mapped to `Client ID`
 > + `Private Project secret` should be mapped to `Client secret`

-`Client ID` -> <Private Project key>
-`Client secret` -> <Private Project secret>
+The Base URL value is same for both the type of authentication method.
 `Base URL` -> $KANDYFQDN$

-## Usage

 ### Input